apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ![](images/PlaneClouds_skyrick9413.jpg)

-## Aerospace
+## Safety in Safety Critical Software

-In the Aerospace and safety-critical software world, safety is well defined.
+In the aerospace and safety-critical software world, safety is well defined.
 It means "Could this accidentally kill somebody?
 If so, it shouldn't fail.
 In the event that it does, it should fail in the least harmful way possible."

 Luckily, the vast majority of airplane firmware hasn't killed anybody.
 Setting out not to kill your passengers is admirable, but it's not actionable advice enough to be useful.
 Instead, we supplement with standards.
-The [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) coding standard is good, and [RTCA DO-178C](https://en.wikipedia.org/wiki/DO-178C) does guarantee a level of safety through sheer amount of expensive documentation and testing effort, but both standards leave to be desired from a theoretical standpoint.
-Sure, these reduce the risk of flaws in the implementation and design respectively.
+The [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) coding standard is good, and [RTCA DO-178C](https://en.wikipedia.org/wiki/DO-178C) does guarantee a level of safety through sheer amount of expensive documentation and testing effort, but both standards leave a lot to be desired from a theoretical standpoint.
+Sure, they reduce the risk of flaws in the implementation and design respectively.
 But that's not really mathematically rigorous enough to satisfy me.
 Ideally, I'd like the software to be verified with a theorem prover.
 However, in many cases that isn't possible.
-Firmware has to interact with hardware, and the hardware has to work too.
+Firmware has to interact with hardware, and the hardware is an important part as well.

+It's worth noting that aerospace's needs are a lot different from the needs of conventional computing.
+We care a lot about the software still functioning correctly if cosmic radiation starts flipping bits, and also with handling errors that come from sensors or the cpu itself getting struck by lighting.
+For most all conventional purposes, this is overkill.

-## Everywhere Else
+## Safety Everywhere Else

 Software safety may be well defined inside of the safety critical software industry, but outside it's anybody's guess.
 Opinions vary wildly.
 For example, some people on the internet seem to think that "pointers are unsafe" because of the